-Eventually, after 15 years, I decided that it was time to go back to university and started my MBA at Imperial College Business School in London.
+Eventually, after 17 years, I decided that it was time to go back to university and started my MBA at Imperial College Business School in London.
 Around this time I also started getting more interested in the blockchain industry.
 Through self-study and online courses I managed to gain a lot of knowledge about this subject.
-I started writing short posts summarising what I learned about blockchain and today I have 31K followers on LinkedIn.
+I started writing short posts summarising what I learned about blockchain.
 Over time I started supporting ICOs as a Blockchain Consultant which paved the way for me to nail an interesting job with Aryxe Group as a Blockchain Innovation Director.

 Blockchain consultant, social media influencer, published writer… that’s a lot of roles and skills, which are your favourites?